dathinaios/dathinaios.github.io/content/posts/virtual_sound_environments.md

 autonomous characters'[^r8] where he presents a comprehensive collection of behaviours ranging from casual motion around a space to complex group formations.
-In his own words, the 'paper presents solutions for one requirement of autonomous characters in animation and games: the ability to navigate around their world in a life-like and improvisational manner'.
+In his own words, the *'paper presents solutions for one requirement of autonomous characters in animation and games: the ability to navigate around their world in a life-like and improvisational manner'*.

 After a number of motion types have been convincingly implemented, a mechanism for the combination of behaviours by one unit should be created as well as the ability to choose the relevant behaviour according to circumstances.
-The latter is usually implemented using *finite state machines* that allow a unit to alternate between a number of states and thus modify its behaviour.
+The latter is usually implemented using **finite state machines** that allow a unit to alternate between a number of states and thus modify its behaviour.

-### Interaction {#interaction2}
+### Interaction

 The authors first attempts at the implementation of an interactive world consisted of creating individual units with mechanisms for exchanging